docmh/tictactoe/README.md

 Tic Tac Toe or Three in a Row in GNU-Prolog, none, one, or both players can be robots.

 Just learned PROLOG and wrote this little program as a learning project.
-Feel free to enhance the code.
+Feel free to comment and enhance the code.

 # Gameplay